Jack Brokensha: Biography

-Following further tours in Australia with Sammy Davis, Jr. and Stan Freberg, Brokensha founded his own music production company.
+Following further tours in Australia with Sammy Davis Jr. and Stan Freberg, Brokensha founded his own music production company.
 He did a session with Art Mardigan in 1963, and after this became more active in disc jockeying and writing music for television.
 He recorded as a leader again in 1980 and continued to lead his own group well into the 1990s.

+He is listed as "Music Direction" Jack Brokensha on a 45 produced by Robert Nagy.
+1976.
+Side 1: Ballad of Jimmy Hoffa.
+(Gerald Provencal - Feliz Resnick) Tom Lee.Side 2: On the Road (tom Lee) Tom Lee.
+Parks Publ.
+Ltd. ASCAP.

 Brokensha died in Sarasota, Florida, of complications from congestive heart failure, aged 84.